Kristen Spours

-Kristen Spours (married name: Reeds; born 11 April 2000) is an English figure skater.
-She has won fourteen senior international medals, competed in the final segment at three World Junior Championships (2017, 2018, 2019), and has competed at three World Championships (2016, 2023, 2025).
+Kristen Spours (married name: Reeds; born 11 April 2000) is a British retired figure skater.
+She is a two-time British national champion (2025-26), has won 15 senior international medals, and competed at the 2026 Winter Olympics and three World Championships (2016, 2023, 2025).
+Spours also competed in the final segment at three World Junior Championships (2017, 2018, 2019).

+She represented Great Britain at the 2026 Winter Olympics.

 Personal life

 Spours was born on 11 April 2000 in Kingston upon Thames, England.
 She attended Howard of Effingham School.

 She married her boyfriend, Corey Reeds, in October 2024.

 Career

 Early years

 Spours began learning to skate in 2006, having become interested after watching Dancing on Ice.
 In the 2012–2013 season, she won the novice bronze medal at the British Championships.
 Her first coach was Veronika Bogamolova before electing to train under Ruth Woodstock at Guildford Spectrum and Christian Newberry at the Lee Valley Ice Centre.

-2015–2016 season
+2015–2016 season: Senior debut, World Championship debut

 Making her first ISU Junior Grand Prix (JGP) appearance, Spours placed twenty-first in Bratislava, Slovakia.
 She then went on to make her senior international debut at the 2015 CS Finlandia Trophy, finishing fifteenth.

 Spours finished fourth in the junior ladies' category at the British Championships.
 At the 2015 Jégvirág Cup, she won the gold medal and achieved the minimum technical scores to compete at the 2016 World Championships in Boston.
 As a result, she was named in the British team to senior Worlds, despite not appearing nationally on the senior level.
 She placed thirty-sixth in Boston.